This typo gave me some laugh.

 Enjoy!

-Post updated on February 1st, 2012 to reflect newest updates.
+Post updated on November 12th, 2012 to reflect newest updates.

 This is the first on in the series of tutorials on how to set up your local web development environment on linux (I’m using Ubuntu).
 It is targeting those people, who don’t know their way around linux, but don’t want to use generic packages.
-It’s more fun.
+It’s more fun. 🙂

 First, you go to the apache homepage.
 You download apache, check sha1, because it can get corrupted!